 Mathematics is a fundamental subject in any well-rounded education.
-It teaches the learners the ability to think, to reason critically and to solve problems using a variety of different techniques.
-The CIE course is specifically designed to merge with the IB Diploma thus creating a custom-made pathway for Nexus learners as they progress through school.
-There are additional costs associated with this course, which include a scientific calculator and textbook.
+It teaches learners the ability to think, reason critically and to solve problems using a variety of different techniques.
+The Pearson course is specifically designed to merge with the IB Diploma thus creating a custom-made pathway for Nexus learners as they progress through school.
+Learners will need to ensure they have purchased a scientific calculator for this course.